cjporteo/meta-layoffs-analysis/README.md

 - The department who will need the most visa support is **Engineering** (46% of laid-off engineers will require visa support)
 - Although **Recruiting** makes up the largest percentage of layoffs (26%), only 8% of them will require visa support

-# Assumptions
+# Assumptions and Limitations

 - This analysis assumes minimal selection bias in our sample, which likely isn't true.
-Some departments might be more/less likely to report their layoffs in the dataset, so our sample probably isn't perfectly representative of the true population (all 11,000 layoffs)
+Some departments might be more/less likely to report their layoffs in the dataset, so our sample probably isn't perfectly representative of the true population (all 11,000 layoffs).
 - There is no validation/verification when contributing to this dataset.
 This is evidenced by "troll" records like "Rahul Ligma" (row 1723) and "Elon Musk" (row 1710).
 Luckily, datapoints like this are rare and unlikely to skew our insights.

 # Environment Installation